1963 Yugoslavian parliamentary election

 Parliamentary elections were held in Yugoslavia in June 1963.
 They were the first held under the 1963 constitution which created a five-chamber Federal Assembly.
 Only one chamber, the 120-seat Federal Council, was chosen by universal suffrage, with its election taking place on 16 June.
-The other four chambers, the Economic Council, the Educational-Cultural Council, the Social and Heath Council and the Organisational-Political Council were elected between 3 and 16 June by people employed or specialising in those industries.
+The other four chambers, the Economic Council, the Educational-Cultural Council, the Social and Heath Council and the Organizational-Political Council were elected between 3 and 16 June by people employed or specializing in a related industry.